 Read More: The Psychology of Color in Web Design

 Changed your mind?
 How to remove a Google Chrome extension

 Even though Chrome extensions are tiny little programs, they are also extremely powerful, If you find that any of these extensions don’t work for you, you can remove them from your browser right away.
 To do so, click the menu icon to the right of the extension icons, choose “More tools,” and then click on “Extensions.”
 When this new page opens up, remove the extension by clicking on the trash can icon.

 These extensions have made me much more productive at work and with my personal projects, but I’m always looking for new extensions that can help further.
-What recommendations can you offer me and
+What recommendations can you offer me and other Jimdo Blog readers?